Table of Contents

 Mahatma Gandhi Biography

-He was born on 2nd October at Porbandar, Gujarat.
+Mahatma Gandhi was born on 2nd October in Porbandar, Gujarat.
 This date is observed as International Day for non-violence and Mahatma Gandhi Jayanti is also celebrated on 2nd October.
 His father’s name was Karamchand Gandhi who was the dewan of Porbandar and his mother’s name was Putlibai.
 He was married at an early age his wife’s name was Kastubai Makhanji Kapadia and has 4 sons Harilal, Devdas, Manilal, and Ramdas.